mahdiatubly/AWS/Machine Learning/MLOpsEngineering.md

 In the reliable phase of the MLOps maturity model, the automatic testing methodology is introduced, for both the model and invoking infrastructure, in an isolated staging (preproduction) environment that simulates production.
 After a successful run of the test, the models are deployed to the isolated environment of production.
 To promote the models among the multiple environments, manual evaluation and approvals are required.
 - Integration testing This testing evaluates the functional requirements of the production model.
 It verifies that all components of an ML pipeline, such as data preprocessing, model training, and deployment, function together correctly.
 It is crucial for maintaining pipeline integrity and avoiding issues in production.
 - Stress and load testing Stress testing assesses an ML system's performance under extreme conditions.
 It helps identify the system's breaking points and ensures reliability during heavy data loads or high prediction request rates.
+Amazon SageMaker Inference Recommender is a capability of Amazon SageMaker.
+It reduces the time required to get ML models in production by automating load testing and model tuning across SageMaker ML instances.

 - Model testing validates the performance and robustness of ML models.
 It checks metrics like accuracy, fairness, and explainability, which ensures that models are trustworthy, unbiased, and interpretably accurate.
 This module will focus on various testing methods, such as A/B testing and shadow testing.

 - Using multiple accounts for reliable MLOps offers many benefits.
 At a minimum, you should consider an account for development, staging, production, and other.